Bluemont, Virginia: In Popular Media

+The season three premiere episode of The West Wing, Manchester (The West Wing), filmed its exterior shots (except for Bartlett's farm) here in 2001 as a stand in for Manchester, New Hampshire.
 In William R. Forstchen's John Matherson book series beginning with 2009's One Second After, Bluemont becomes the provisional seat of the US government following a nuclear electromagnetic pulse attack.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Bluemont has a humid subtropical climate, abbreviated "Cfa" on climate maps.